UWCS/apollo/docs.md

   3. Run `alembic revision --autogenerate -m "<change description>"`
   4. Check the newly created upgrade and downgrade is correct
   5. Upgrade your database with `alembic upgrade head`
+  - If 3. results in a database disconnection error (`...sqlalchemy.exc.OperationalError: (psycopg.OperationalError) connection failed: server closed the connection unexpectedly...`)
+    1. \Run `docker compose up --build d` to start apollo in the background in a docker container
+    2. Run `docker compose exec apollo alembic upgrade head` to make sure your database migration is up to date
+    3. Run `docker compose exec apollo alembic revision --autogenerate -m "<change description>"` to migrate within the container
+    4. Run `docker cp <apollo container name>:/migrations/versions/<name of migration generated> ~/` this will copy the migration file to your root directiory
+    5. Move the file from your home directory to the equivlent location in apollo
+    6. Check that the file is correct
+    7. To fulfill the migration run `docker compose down -v && docker compose up --build -d`
+    8. Then `docker compose exec apollo alembic migrate head`

 ### Testing subsections